mirobot/learn.mirobot.io/_docs/update-firmware-v1.md

  * [FTDI Friend](https://www.adafruit.com/products/284) from Adafruit.
 These are pretty well distributed so check if they're available locally
  * [FTDI Cable](https://www.adafruit.com/products/70).
 Search locally for "TTL-232R-3V3" to find one of these closer to you

 If you're looking for a much cheaper option then you should search for "CP2102 USB Serial" on eBay to find a converter for a few dollars, though there are so many variants of these that it's difficult to recommend a specific one.
-Once you've got your converter, then you should follow [the instructions](../customise-firmware/) to update the firmware using the Arduino IDE
+Once you've got your converter, then you should follow [the instructions](../update-arduino-serial/) to update the firmware using the Arduino IDE over serial.